felixwiemuth/TypesafeKtorAPI/README.md

 ### Implementing the API server-side

 #### Defining the logic for each request

+Implementing the logic simply consists of implementing the `Get` and `Post` interfaces from the API definition.

 ```kotlin
 object OrdersController {
     object ListOrders : OrdersApi.ListOrders.Get {